snakehead007/localhosted-invoice-administration/README.md

 ### About (technical)

-All data is kept locally by mongodb.

-(Changing from computer, you will have to export and import all data manually,for now.)
+All data is stored safely on by mongoDB behind a firewall on my server. unless you use a local version.

 The front end view is handled by 'pug' and the backend is runned by 'nodejs'.

 All the request are run with 'Express'.

-For more information about all the packages that are used in this project check the [wiki](https://github.com/snakehead007/simple-invoice-administration/wiki) .

 ## Screenshots